 New Zealand is stunningly beautiful, the type of place that seems to exist for the sole purpose of postcard sales.
 Visitors rave about the towering mountains, farmland, dramatic fjords and beautiful beaches, but there is more to this South Pacific nation than just spectacular scenery.
 The roads and infrastructure are well-maintained, locals are friendly and the country has some fascinating native flora and fauna.

 A NZ campervan hire trip is the holiday of a lifetime.
-Pick up a motorhome at any of the main centres (Auckland, Christchurch, Hamilton, Dunedin) and follow the highways and country roads to wherever your heart desires.
+Pick up a motorhome or RV rental at any of the main centres (Auckland, Christchurch, Hamilton, Dunedin) and follow the highways and country roads to wherever your heart desires.
 Much of the nation consists of farmland and forests, but its small size means you are never too far away from a spot of civilisation with visitor facilities and supplies.
 The small towns are charming, the cities ever more cosmopolitan, and what is in-between will take your breath away.
-New Zealand has no big multi-lane highways which bypass towns and scenery, so you can see it all from the windscreen of your motorhome.
+New Zealand has no big multi-lane highways which bypass towns and scenery, so you can see it all from the windscreen of your motorhome, campervan or RV rental.

 If you haven't quite decided if New Zealand is the right place for you, maybe this video from Tourism New Zealand will capture your imagination and inspire you to come for a visit.

 Compare and Book your Motorhome Rental New Zealand

 Renting a motorhome, campervan or RV is a breeze with Motorhome Republic.
 The site can display all your options from many international and local rental suppliers.
 Everything is in one place for easy picking.
 Just enter your requirements into the simple search engine, compare and book!
 Looking for a cheap campervan hire in New Zealand?
 Filter by price and stick to your budget.
 Is size important?
 You can sort the results by number of beds.
 Are you set on a late model?
 There is even a vehicle age filter.